stoufferlab/muritz/README.md

 ## Installation instructions

-Installation is no where close to straightforward and hence not appropriate for the faint of heart.
-It requires patience, a long (but shortening) series of commands, and maybe a bit of elbow grease.
-If you've had enough with the idioms and platitudes, but are still there, please proceed as follows.
+Installation should be surprisingly painless, though it might require a bit of elbow grease.

 1. You must first install [pymfinder](http://github.com/stoufferlab/pymfinder) since muritz cannot run without it.
 Anyone with access to muritz should have access to pymfinder...